Queries

 http_methods

-Dictionary of HTTP methods that would trigger the query.
-HTTP method must be set to true to be enabled.
+Dictionary of HTTP methods that can be used to run the query.
+Each HTTP method must be set to true to be enabled.
+Undefined methods will be treated as false.

-Query songs-by-genre will be executed if request is sent with GET method.
+Query songs-by-genre will be executed if an HTTP request is sent to its endpoint using the GET method:

 songs-by-genre: